saeloun/miru-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have manually tested all workflows
 - [ ] I have performed a self-review of my own code
 - [ ] I have added automated tests for my code
-- [ ] I have added intigration tests for my code
+- [ ] I have added integration tests for my code

 ## QA Test Scenarios
 <!-- Please add the test scenarios you want to be tested by QA people.
 Either write the scenarios or you can add a short loom video previewing the changes made in the PR.
 This will help